 77% of Users on the Internet Read Blogs Regularly

 More than three-quarters of internet users read blogs regularly, covering several niches and industries.
 No matter how big or small your business, blogging is a good way to establish trust and authority in your industry.
-Blogging can still be part of your marketing strategy in 2020.
-It’s more important than ever to combine visual elements with your written content such as video and high-quality photos.
+Today, it’s more important than ever to combine visual elements with your written content such as video and high-quality photos.

-The Built To Grow Fitness Podcast talks about content marketing strategy, in particular, how to repurpose content so that you can keep your audience engaged all year long.
+The Built To Grow Fitness Podcast is a great resource for content marketing strategies.
+In particular, how to repurpose content so that you can keep your audience engaged all year long.
 The episode touches on evergreen offers, retargeting content, and the importance of branding.

 What Makes a Fitness Blog Successful?